justingreerbbi/Scanner-Monitor/README.md

 -   Keywords: Keywords are separated by a space.
 Single keywords are only supported currently.

 I do plan on completing the config file fully.
 For now, only keywords are supported.

+## Limitations

+-   While recording transcribing, the application does not listen to the audio stream.
+Using a large model for transcribing, will lead to longer gaps in recording.

 ## Contributing